TinyPART/TDMiL-artifact/README.md

 The CoAPerator orchestrator application written in Python requires at least `Python 3.11`.
 The python dependencies can be installed using [poetry](https://python-poetry.org/) as detailed in the `coaperator` directory.

+## Experiments

+The main experiment is the CoAPerator orchestrator together with the `FL_ML_client` in the `apps/FL_ML_client` directory.
+The README.md file in the `apps/FL_ML_demo` directory contains further instructions on how to use the demo application